nerv-bit/nerv/README.md

 1. **Read the whitepaper first** – it contains the complete technical specification
 2. **Review the FAQ document** for common questions and answers
 3. **Star/Watch this repo** for updates

-### For Technical Experts:
-If you're skeptical of the whitepaper's claims (and you should be!), please review the **"NERV Proof-of-concept Epics-User stories-tasks"** document to help us find the answer to "Will this actually work?" in as little as 6 weeks!
+4. **Review the code**

 ### Ways to Contribute:
 - Open issues for questions, suggestions, or bug reports
-- Contribute code, reviews, audits, or documentation (PR guidelines coming soon)
+- Run encoder models, test homomorphism, simulate attacks, update code; perform reviews, audits, or provide documentation
 - Follow progress on the project landing page and future community channels (to be announced)

 ---